-Over the years, Ken has been invited to speak/jury at international events including Startup Phenomenon in Boulder, Digital Entertainment Leadership Forum in Hong Kong, Banff World Television Festival, TEDxSummit, and Canadian Arts Summit.
-He is a member of the University of Alberta Alumni Council and TELUS Community Board.
-He has been recognized in Avenue Magazine's inaugural "Top 40 Under 40" issue, earned a Horizon Alumni Award from the University of Alberta, and was named one of "Alberta's 50 Most Influential People" by Alberta Venture Magazine.
+Over the years, Ken has spoken at international events (Startup Phenomenon in Boulder, Digital Entertainment Leadership Forum in Hong Kong, Banff World Television Festival).
+He sits on the University of Alberta Alumni Council and TELUS Community Board, and has been recognized in Avenue Magazine's inaugural "Top 40 Under 40" and Alberta Venture Magazine's "50 Most Influential People".

 A collection of insights, presentations, experiences, and random thoughts on startups, creativity, learning and my city:

 Canada Should Focus on Startup Communities, Not an Innovation Ecosystem